Blog · Analysis · Last reviewed June 25, 2026

 That makes grant review different from ordinary editing.
 A manuscript referee helps decide what enters the literature.
 A grant reviewer helps decide what can be built before it exists.
 The review is a funding filter: it ranks promise, risk, novelty, method, team, impact, feasibility, and fit with a funder's portfolio.

-Generative AI enters this filter from both ends.
+Generative AI enters this filter from both ends and from the middle.
 Applicants can use it to draft, compress, translate, format, and polish proposals.
 Reviewers can use it to summarize, compare, critique, and generate review language.
-Funders can use it for compliance checks, reviewer matching, triage, and portfolio analysis.
-Each use sounds administrative.
-Together they change what research learns to sound like.
+Funders can use it for compliance checks, reviewer matching, duplicate detection, triage, and portfolio analysis.
+Each use can sound administrative.
+Together they change what research learns to sound like, which confidential material is exposed, and which proposals receive serious human attention.

 The Current Rulebook

-As of June 16, 2026, major funders do not treat this as a settled productivity feature.
+As of June 25, 2026, major funders do not treat this as a settled productivity feature.
 NIH prohibited scientific peer reviewers from using large language models or other generative AI technologies to analyze or formulate critiques for grant applications and R&D contract proposals.
 NIH also says uploading or sharing content or original concepts from an application, proposal, or critique to online generative AI tools violates peer-review confidentiality and integrity requirements.
+NIH's separate confidentiality notice defines peer review as a secure, closed process, with possible consequences for breaches including termination of review service, award actions, referrals, suspension, debarment, or other agency notification.

 The European Research Council's March 2026 guidance rests on non-delegation and confidentiality: reviewers may not use AI to summarize proposals, assess scientific merit, or generate draft evaluations.
 UKRI lets applicants use generative AI with caution and transparency, but tells assessors not to use it as part of assessment activities.
 Australia's NHMRC revised policy, effective April 28, 2026, is more permissive for limited reviewer support such as refining comments, while still saying AI should not evaluate, critique, or score applications.